Gannon44/difforge/README.md

 # Difforge

 Difforge is a diffusion model designed to generate structures in Minecraft.
-It integrates a voxel-based diffusion process with custom data formats, a block vectorizer, and a web scraper to collect and process Minecraft structures.
+It integrates a diffusion process with custom data formats, a block vectorizer, and a web scraper to collect and process Minecraft structures.
 The project aims to generate realistic and creative structures using AI-driven techniques.

 ## Project Structure